squaredup/scaffold-react-component/README.md

 * `scaffold Modal -storybookCategory UI`
 * `scaffold Modal -sb UI`

+### Directory Creation

+By default `scaffold` will create the directory for the component if needed.
+It will skip this step if:

+* the directory already exists, and it is empty
+* the current working directory matches the intended name, and it is empty

 ## Publishing a new version of this package
 Make sure you have `np` installed globally: